mz-archive/work-app/README.md

-# D-work
+# practice
-Demo and test app.
+Demo and experemental apps.